 Because there’s no ‘how-to’ book for starting a college, the group made its own: a college blueprint that envisioned every aspect of the future college and its operations, from financial aid and tuition structures to class times and accreditation.
 They established Outer Coast’s educational model on the three pillars of academics, service & labor, and self-governance.

-In 2020, we launched our first ever post-secondary program, the Outer Coast Year: a nine-month intensive for 15 high school graduates.
-We have successfully operated four iterations of the Outer Coast Year.
+Additionally, in 2020, we launched our first ever post-secondary program, the Outer Coast Year: a nine-month intensive for high school graduates.
+We successfully hosted four iterations of the Outer Coast Year, with the final program concluding in spring 2024.